snowch/vast-docker-compose-examples/trino/README.md

 ## Instructions

-- Change `.env` to use the correct container image
+- Change `.env` to use the correct container image for your Vast Database version
 - Run `docker compose up`

 ## Hive Configuration